strawmanpoems/strawman/poems/018_gloves.md

-grandma gave me new gloves for my birthday tanned leather with broad hard cuffs that never soften they're worn and old now my most prized gift what was she telling me? they've built sheds and decks
+grandma gave me new gloves for my birthday tanned leather with broad hard cuffs that never soften they're worn and old now stained brown and gently fraying at the fingers my most prized gift what was she telling me? they've built sheds and decks